 "Ed, Edd n Eddy's Boo Haw Haw" is the third special of Ed, Edd n Eddy, first aired in 2005.

-The Eds try to find the town of "Spook-E-Ville" using an old map from Eddy's Older Brother, but on the way Ed has hallucinations of the kids being horrific monsters.
+The Eds try to find the town of "Spook-E-Ville" using an old map from Eddy's Older Brother, but Ed has watched so many horror movies for so many periods of time that on the way, he has hallucinations of the kids being horrific monsters.

 - Acid Reflux Nightmare: Spending excessive hours watching horror movies caused Ed to lose what grip on reality he had.

 - All for Nothing: The main plot of the episode involves the Eds following a map Eddy received from his brother to a town called Spook-E-Ville, where they will get tons of candy at every house.
 They follow all the clues, with Ed beating up all the kids along the way due to his imagination, and eventually arrive at Spook-E-Ville.
 Eddy and Double D quickly find out though that Spook-E-Ville is not real and they just went in a huge circle that led them back to the Cul-de-Sac.
 Not only did they waste a good portion of their Halloween night with this pointless quest, Ed angered all the kids into attacking him and his friends and the Eds don't get to do any trick or treating at all.

 - Animation Bump: Some of the show's most detailed scenes of animation are in here, such as Ed's flashes of the nightmare version of the Cul-de-Sac.

 - Ax-Crazy: Ed arguably goes from a harmless Cloudcuckoolander to this in this special.

 - Big Brother Bully: The episode is another emphasis on how Eddy's brother is a jerk to Eddy - the map he gave him only lead the Eds back to the Cul-de-Sac and there was no Spook-E-Ville.
 As Double-D put it, he tricked rather than treated Eddy.